 The overflow area will continue to have tables spread apart with lots of distancing.
 This is a great option for those who may feel more vulnerable.

 We'll continue to invite anyone to join us for online worship.
 It will remain interactive with prayer hosts ready to care for those joining.

-If someone has a fever, displays signs of sickness, or has recently tested positive, your family should stay home and participate online.
+If someone has a fever, displays signs of sickness, is coughing, or sneezing but "kinda' sure it's just allergies," they should stay home and participate online.